venwal/Blockchain-DEV-Tool/README.md

+# About
+> Blockchain DevTool is a powerful application for blockchain developers.
+It allows you to create and test smart contracts, manage transactions, simulate cross-chain interactions and analyze blockchain data.
+> Supports Ethereum, Binance Smart Chain, Polygon, Solana, Avalanche and other networks.
+> Local operation via RPC ensures security and speed of development.
+Unique smart contract builder, node management and AI-assistant help to accelerate the development of crypto projects.
+The simplicity of the interface and minimalism make the tool an ideal choice for professionals.
+Save time and test blockchain applications without spending gas.

 # Unique features
 ## 1. Visual Smart Contract Builder (Smart Contract Builder)****
 - Ability to create smart contracts via drag-and-drop interface (e.g. if/else logic, token management, DAO).